-Systems will be developed and maintained for timely and accurate information and way-finding (e.g. signs, maps, websites, apps, available in multiple languages) to help tourists confidently navigate a city or region.
+The Policy recognizes timely and accurate information and way-finding (e.g. signs, maps, websites, apps, available in multiple languages) to help tourists confidently navigate a city or region.
+The Ministry of Tourism will accordingly work with other Ministries, State Governments and Destinations to provide information and signage at all the tourism destinations and attractions to help the visitors.